eXascaleInfolab/clubmark/README.md

 ## Related Projects
-* DAOC (former [HiReCS](https://github.com/eXascaleInfolab/hirecs) - High Resolution Hierarchical Clustering with Stable State: https://github.com/eXascaleInfolab/hirecs)
+* DAOC - (former [HiReCS](https://github.com/eXascaleInfolab/hirecs) High Resolution Hierarchical Clustering with Stable State, which was totally redesigned: https://github.com/eXascaleInfolab/hirecs)

 If you are interested in this benchmark, please visit <a href="http://exascale.info/">eXascale Infolab</a> where you can find another projects and research papers related to Big Data!
 Please, [star this project](https://github.com/eXascaleInfolab/PyCABeM) if you use it.